swapnilmishra/swapnilmishra.github.io/_posts/2016-10-18-building-and-walking-a-binary-search-tree.md

 Above code snippet will need a bit of explaining in details.
 We are using recursion here as a binary tree repeats itself at each node with the property `left < parent < right`.
 Using this property whatever logic we perform on a single node can be done on all of them recursively.
 Explaining this logic below:

 1. Fist check `if (value < node.value)` i.e if the value which need to be inserted into the tree if greater than the value of node.
 2. If the result of __step 1__ is true, it means the value is going to be inserted to the left of the node/subtree.
-Please note that we still haven't figured out the exact place of insersion but we know for sure that it would be at the left.
+Please note that we still haven't figured out the exact place of insertion but we know for sure that it would be at the left.
 3. Continuing on __step 2__
   * We first check if the node has a left element by checking `if (node.left)`, if this turns out be true, it means we have to walk further down the tree.
 We do that by invoking and returning `findNodeToInsert` recursively.
   * If `if (node.left)` condition turns out to be false, it means we are at the node where the new tree node need to be created so we return from here passing the node reference and the place(`where`) where a new node need to be created.
 Note that this forms the basis of ending the recursion.